History

 At the turn of the century, Rubicon focused its work on conservation.
 Alongside a coalition of environmental organizations and activists, Smoke Farm began an un-farming program: major restoration work in salmon habit and wetland restoration, re-channeling Pentland Creek, our salmon-spawning tributary to the North Fork of the Stillaguamish River.
 Our conservation and restoration partners include Cascade Land Conservancy, Snohomish Conservation District, Snohomish County, Salmon Habitat Restoration Funding Board, and the USDA’s Wetland Reserve Program.
 These efforts and relationships continue through today.

 Simultaneously, Rubicon began developing ties and relationships to the artistic and educational communities of King and Snohomish counties.
-During the summer programming season, Smoke Farm has been host to myriad creative activities for artists: theater-makers retreats; residencies for dancers, performers, and illustrators; a fundraising cook-off for adventurous chefs; and an annual arts festival.
+During the summer programming season, Smoke Farm has hosted myriad creative activities for artists: theater-makers retreats; residencies for dancers, performers, and illustrators; a fundraising cook-off for adventurous chefs; and an annual arts festival.
 Our educational events have been equally extensive: philosophy camps, workshops and day-trips designed for youth with Aspergers and their families, a week-long summer camp for children, printmaking workshops for high school youth, and community ecology outings.
 In all our programming, artistic or educational, we seek to bring together diverse groups of people to engage in creativity and free-thinking, harkening to our mission of non-repressive, inclusive, and unique communities.

 Goals